nicholasbailey/typeorm/docs/entities.md

 ### Columns with generated values

-You can create column with generated value using `@Generated` decorator.
+You can create a column with a generated value using `@Generated` decorator.
 For example:

 ```typescript
 @Entity()